To foster an equitable local food system that restores the health of the people, community, economy, and ecosystem.

 - The Farm Park installed a drip irrigation system, fencing around the park perimeter, and the Nature Play Area.

 - The Farm Stand was installed and open for business during the summer months.

-- We built the Environmental Education Pavilion and the bathrooms.
+- We built the Education Center and the bathrooms.

 - We adapted our volunteer engagement to be COVID-safe by creating an “Adopt-A-Project” system and hosting socially-distanced Work Days.